Trump suit against Clinton part of longtime legal strategy | Politics

 "It's part of his pattern of using the law to punish his enemies, as a weapon, as something it was never intended to be," said James D. Zirin, a former federal prosecutor in Manhattan and the author of the book "Plaintiff in Chief," which details Trump's legal history.
 "For him, litigation was a way of life."
 Trump's latest lawsuit revisits a familiar grievance: that Democrats in 2016 concocted fictitious claims that his campaign was colluding with Russia and that the FBI as a result pursued an "unfounded" investigation.

-The 108-page suit, as much a political screed as a legal document, names as defendants longstanding targets of his ire from both the political realm — Clinton and her aides — and the law enforcement community, including former FBI Director James Comey and Peter Strzok and Lisa Page, two FBI officials who exchanged critical text messages about Trump during the 2016 campaign.
+The 108-page suit, as much a political screed as a legal document, names as defendants familiar targets of his ire from both the political realm — Clinton and her aides — and the law enforcement community.
 It also piggybacks off the work of special counsel John Durham, listing as defendants the three people — a cybersecurity attorney, an ex-FBI lawyer and a Russia analyst — who have been charged in that criminal probe.
-Trump, in the suit, paints himself as the victim of a vast, racketeering conspiracy in which FBI officials who led the investigation knew that it was “based on a false and contrived premise.''
-“Acting in concert, the Defendants maliciously conspired to weave a false narrative that their Republican opponent, Donald J. Trump, was colluding with a hostile foreign sovereignty,'' his lawyers wrote, describing the alleged scheme as “so outrageous, subversive and incendiary that even the events of Watergate pale in comparison.''
+Trump, in the suit, paints himself as the victim of a vast, racketeering conspiracy in which FBI officials who led the investigation knew that it was "based on a false and contrived premise.''
 It's well-established through a Justice Department inspector general investigation that the FBI made errors and missteps during the Russia probe that Trump could look to seize on if his lawsuit advances.
 But Russia did meddle in the 2016 election.

 Representatives for Trump did not respond to requests for comment.
 But Trump attorney Alina Habba defended his approach on Newsmax, telling the network more suits were coming "soon."
 "We have another suit being filed shortly,'' she said.
 "And anybody that's going to try and make up malicious stories about him while he was sitting as president, prior to his presidency or now is going to be sued."
 Trump, meanwhile, was already using the filing to rile up his crowds at a rally in Georgia Saturday night.